ishandutta2007/free-api/README.md

  - Input prompt (can be called online) : Provides a query list based on keywords entered by the user to return a list of suggestions-<a href="https://www.free-api.com/doc/269"> Interface address </a>

- - Weather query (can be called online) : Query the current / future weather conditions in the target area-<a href = "https: //www.free-api. com / doc / 270 "> Interface address </a>
+ - Weather query (can be called online) : Query the current / future weather conditions in the target area-<a href = "https: //www.free-api. com/doc/270 "> Interface address </a>

  - IP Positioning (can be called online) : Convert IP information to geographic location information-<a href="https://www.free-api.com/doc/271"> Interface address </a> < br>